Publications

 Dossier -

-The Future of the Middle Eastern (dis)Order
+The Future of the Mediterranean (dis)Order

-Introduction This is the second dossier of a multi-year project entitled, “The Future of the Middle Eastern (dis) Order.”
-The first dossier analyzed the ongoing regional reset and emerging multipolarity, assessing their impact on intra-regional dynamics and the strategic recalibrations of regional actors in relation to external powers, as well as their approaches to conflict… Continue reading The Future of the Middle Eastern (dis)Order
+This is the second dossier of a multi-year project entitled, “The Future of the Mediterranean (dis)Order.”
+The first dossier analyzed the ongoing regional reset and emerging multipolarity, assessing their impact on intra-regional dynamics and the strategic recalibrations of regional actors in relation to external powers, as well as their approaches to conflict and crisis zones within the region.
+The first dossier was, hence, more thematic in nature.

 learn more